syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 ### Predefined ACLs

 If you do not need complex ACLs you may be already fine with using predefined ACLs.
-They cover up usecases such as making a bucket/object read/writeable from everyone with access to your OpenStack project or making a bucket/object public readable.
+They cover use-cases such as making a bucket/object read/writeable from everyone with access to your OpenStack project or making a bucket/object public readable.

 In the step before we already used such a predefined ACL.
 In this case it was the default `private` ACL.
 Another predefined ACL which may be suitable for your use-case is the `public-read` ACL.